FragMenthor/home-assistant-custom-components-cover-rf-time-based/README.md

 **NEW VERSION NOTE:**

-Adapted by me for compatibility with Home Assistant 2025.10+.
+Adapted by me (@FragMenthor) for compatibility with Home Assistant 2025.10+.
 Added modern config-flow.

 **ORIGINAL NOTE**